 - Evaluate your overall health

-The Inspire Therapy system is positioned under the skin and is done in a short surgical procedure.
-This is usually completed in an outpatient setting under general anesthesia.
-Following the procedure, patients may return to their regular diets and daily living activities.
+Inspire is placed just under the skin of the neck and chest during a short outpatient procedure under general anesthesia.
+Following the procedure, patients may return to their regular diets and most daily living activities almost immediately.

-Inspire sleep therapy has been clinically proven to help reduce sleep apnea events.
+Inspire sleep apnea has been clinically proven to help reduce sleep apnea events.
 From this procedure, patients have a high level of satisfaction and adhere to the therapy treatment.
 For many patients, it has been life changing.